Weekly review of Azerbaijan's precious metals market

 28.8498

-Last week, the price of one ounce of platinum decreased by 5.2 manat ($3) or 0.3 percent in Azerbaijan.
+Last week, the price of one ounce of platinum increased by 25.8 manat ($15.1) or 1.6 percent in Azerbaijan.

 Change in price of one ounce of platinum